PC-47/task-tools/README.md

 # task-tools

-random linux tools and scripts using taskfile
+- simple linux tools and scripts with taskfile to run them

+# usage

+- `cd` into cloned task-tools directory
+- run `task` to view task options

+# install

+- requires taskfile be installed and the executable in your path [taskfile-install-steps](https://taskfile.dev/installation/)
+- clone this repo to machine